 - Expandable foam plugs.
 These earplugs are made from a comfortable, formable material that is designed to expand and block the ear canal.

 - Custom-molded, reusable plugs.
-These ear plugs are made from silicone, plastic, or rubber and are available in a variety of sizes.
+These ear plugs are made of silicone, plastic, or rubber and are available in a variety of sizes.
 Pre-molded plugs are relatively inexpensive, reusable, and comfortable.

 - Canal caps.
 Canal caps resemble earplugs mounted on a flexible plastic or metal band that is worn over the head or behind the neck.
 Their primary advantage is convenience, allowing the user to quickly remove or replace the sound-blocking caps as needed.